Spot Coffee (CVE:SPP) Hits New 1-Year Low at $0.03

-Spot Coffee Ltd. (CVE:SPP – Get Free Report)’s share price reached a new 52-week low during mid-day trading on Wednesday .
-The company traded as low as C$0.03 and last traded at C$0.03, with a volume of 50000 shares.
+Spot Coffee Ltd. (CVE:SPP – Get Free Report)’s share price reached a new 52-week low during trading on Wednesday .
+The company traded as low as C$0.03 and last traded at C$0.03, with a volume of 50000 shares changing hands.
 The stock had previously closed at C$0.03.

 Spot Coffee Company Profile